Ports: Ethernet, HDMI ARC/eARC

 The Sonos Arc very much looks like Sonos is making a statement.
 This is a huge soundbar both literally and figuratively: as the name suggests, the Arc’s 270-degree, C-shaped grille promises the brand’s signature audio quality for Dolby Atmos formats and premium home entertainment experiences.
-It's good enough to earn the Arc a place on our best soundbars list, but that kind of quality comes at a premium price: $899, to be exact.
+It's good enough to earn the Arc a leading place on our best soundbars list, but that kind of quality comes at a premium price: $899, to be exact.

 Sonos Arc review: Price and availability

 The Sonos Arc costs $899 and is available as of this writing.
 It originally cost $799, but Sonos recently raised the prices of many of its speakers.

 The Sonos Playbase and Sonos Playbar are officially discontinued.
 Sonos offers a trade-up program for replacing older devices, but it has not announced if or when either older soundbars will be eligible.

 The Sonos Arc wants to be noticed.
 It measures a mighty 45 x 4.5 x 3.4 inches, but weighs a manageable 13.78 pounds.
 So as large as it looks, it’s light enough for one person to transport and set up.